|

 "Well, you have me, the best temporal engineer in the twelve galaxies.

 And Wyn and Alec are both handy enough with a wrench.
-And you've got technical
+You’ve got

 And that was exactly what happened.
 Under The Doctor's expert direction

-crew, stripped down the Callusthusian ship's engine and repaired and put
+film crew, stripped down the Callusthusian ship’s engine, repaired

-it back together again in a few very busy hours.
-The rest of the unwitting
+it and put it back together again in a few very busy hours.
+The rest of

-time travellers were treated to Callusthusian hospitality, given food
+the unwitting time travellers were treated to Callusthusian hospitality,

-and drink on their mess deck, Humans mixing with Callusthusians cheerfully,
+given food and drink on their mess deck, Humans mixing with Callusthusians

 When they were done the parting was quite emotional.
 The Doctor smiled